In The Midst of My Frustration

 It’s a long story.

-So I drove to her house.
+So, I drove to her house.
 As I approached, I noticed that her driveway and front yard were littered with abandoned cars.
 I stopped and called her on my phone.
-When she answered, I could see from my vantage point that she was sitting in the yard at a picnic table, so said, “If I know you, you’re probably sitting in the yard at a picnic table.”
+When she answered, I could see from my vantage point that she was sitting in the yard at a picnic table.
+I said, “If I know you, you’re probably sitting in the yard at a picnic table.”

 I drove closer to her house, but I had to maneuver my car carefully around the other cars.